cloudsmith-io/cloudsmith-api/README.md

 ## Versioning

-The version of the generated library bindings is automatically made to match the upstream API.
-So if the Cloudsmith API is currently `0.22.2`, then the language bindings will also be `0.22.2`.
+The version of the generated library bindings is defined in [`common.sh`](https://github.com/cloudsmith-io/cloudsmith-api/blob/master/scripts/common.sh).

 ## Releasing

 The client APIs are automatically released as part of the build and release process.
-See the [travis configuration file](https://github.com/cloudsmith-io/cloudsmith-api/blob/master/.travis.yml) for more details.
+See the [CI configuration file](https://github.com/cloudsmith-io/cloudsmith-api/blob/master/.circleci/config.yml) for more details.

 ## Contributing